Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 For spouses who have been victimized or who are concerned about potential domestic violence, it is important to understand the difference between a restraining order and a protective order under Texas law.
 While the Texas family law courts can only issue restraining orders in connection with ongoing proceedings, you can file for a protective order at any time.
 When necessary, judges will issue protective orders on an emergency basis, and spouses (or former spouses) who violate protective orders can face severe criminal penalties.

-Speak With a McKinney Family Law Attorney at Nordhaus Walpole, PLLC
+Speak With a McKinney Restraining Order Lawyer at Nordhaus & Nordhaus, PLLC